Growing SaaS start-ups

 Our first pricing change was a reaction to this feedback.
 We changed our lowest paid plan to $29/mo and also moved to using Stripe as our payment gateway, taking a 1% fee on top of Stripe's fees.
 This delivered what was asked for—lower overhead, while we captured a bit more payment processing revenue as companies grew.

 This was our pricing for almost four years, during which time our product matured dramatically.
-Our second pricing change then came in April 2022, when we bumped our entry level pricing from $29/mo to $39/mo.
+Our second pricing change then came in April 2022, when we bumped our entry level pricing from $29/mo to $33/mo.
+Most recently, we have further revised our entry level pricing to $37/mo with a 2% transaction fee.
 We've also experimented with freemium, free trials, and only offering paid subscriptions—some of that experimentation is documented here.

 But in a nutshell, that's how our pricing has evolved to date.